How to Find the Cheapest SR22 Insurance in Indiana (2026 Guide)

 Tip 4: Pay Your Premium in Full

-Tip 5: Take an Indiana BMV-Approved Defensive Driving Course
+Tip 5: Complete an Indiana BMV-Approved Defensive Driving Course

-The course usually takes about 4 hours, can be done entirely online, and costs less than $50.
-The savings on your insurance premium over a 3-year SR22 period will easily pay for the course many times over.
+Indiana's BMV-approved Driver Safety Program (DSP) does two things: it applies a 4-point credit to your driving record, and most insurers offer a discount to drivers who complete it voluntarily.
+The course takes roughly 4 hours, can be done entirely online, and costs under $50.
+The insurance savings over a 3-year SR22 period will pay for it many times over.

 Tip 6: Bundle Your Policies

-How to Get SR22 Insurance Quotes in Indiana Quickly and Safely
+How to Get SR22 Quotes in Indiana Quickly and Safely

 Step 1: Gather Your Information

-- Your Indiana Driver's License Number (or State ID number if currently suspended).
+- Your Indiana Driver's License Number (or State ID if currently suspended).

 - Your Vehicle Identification Number (VIN) for the car you plan to insure.

-- Your BMV Notice of Suspension (this tells you exactly what dates and forms the BMV needs).
+- Your BMV Notice of Suspension β this tells you exactly what the BMV needs.

-Step 2: Use an Independent Broker or Quote Comparison Tool
+Step 2: Use an Independent Broker or Comparison Tool

 Step 3: Explicitly Request the SR22 Filing